-A British schoolboy born with one hand is raising money to buy a high-tech bionic arm
+British schoolboy with one hand raising money to buy high-tech bionic arm.

 Jacob Hyatt is a seven-year-old boy from Eaton Bray, in Dunstable, Bedfordshire.
 He was sadly born with just one hand, but now, with the help of an online fundraiser campaign, he is hoping to be able to buy a bionic arm, just like his action-hero, Iron Man.